 Bounce and complaint thresholds

 Section titled “Bounce and complaint thresholds”Nylas tracks the rolling bounce rate and complaint rate of mail sent from each Agent Account.
 When either rate climbs high enough, Nylas places the account under review; if the rate stays elevated, sending is paused until the issue is resolved.
-Nylas allows you to monitor deliverability in real time through the transactional webhook triggers described below — subscribe to them to see the same delivery, bounce, and complaint events the rate calculation is based on.
+Nylas allows you to monitor deliverability in real time through the webhook triggers described below — subscribe to them to see the same delivery, bounce, and complaint events the rate calculation is based on.

 How the rates are measured